Half-Life 2 in VR

 The mod team didn’t just port a game.
 They built a time machine that works.

-Most mods in this space prove that dedicated fans can jury-rig room-scale support into games never designed for it.
+This isn’t just the best flat-to-VR conversion available.
+It’s the argument for why flat-to-VR conversion matters at all.
+Most projects in this space prove that dedicated fans can jury-rig room-scale support into games never designed for it.
 The Half-Life 2 VR mod proves something harder: that a two-decade-old game’s design can survive the translation and remain not just playable, but relevant.
 The physics puzzles still work.
 The pacing still holds.
 The environmental storytelling—those graffiti-stained corridors, those overheard Citizen conversations—lands with new weight when you’re standing in them.

 What it proves about possibility is simple and substantial: VR doesn’t just need new games built for the medium.
 It needs a backward-compatible imagination.
-The Source VR Mod Team took a game from the era of CRT monitors and made it feel native to hardware that didn’t exist when the original code was compiled.
 That’s not nostalgia.
 That’s technical archaeology with playable results.

 If you own Half-Life 2 and a VR headset, this is essential.
 Not interesting.
 Not worth trying.
 Essential.
 The missing hand animations and the occasional texture blur don’t diminish what this achieves.
 They mark it as a conversion, yes—but one that renders the distinction irrelevant the moment you step onto that first train platform and look up at the Citadel’s sickly glow.